deanturpin/germs.dev/posts/repairs.md

 34mm manual, ~200&deg; amplitude.
 Consolidate with a similar Rone with a date.
 Thinking I'll just initially take the barrel from the second one.
 Might consider using the second with the date as the donee if it's looking OK after a clean.

 ### No date version
 Runs for a couple of hours but the mainspring seems to be broken.
+And it's not going back together nicely: train wheel feels scratch when the bridge is tightened down.

 - [x] Polywatch
 - [x] New strap -- black Milanese bracelet